aria-jpl/topsApp_pge/tests/readme.md

    `docker-compose -f <direcotry of test>/docker-compose.yaml run test`.

+   If this is built on a computer in which docker privileges is different than user privileges, then use the following:

+   `docker-compose -f coseismic_standard_product_pipeline_1/docker-compose.yaml run --user $UID:$GID test`

+   This ensures the mounted volume and the products are written to the user who calls the compose command (docker by default calls root).

 Some notes:

 1. the tests are run on a `region_of_interest` and using only a 1 swath.
 This significantly reduces the runtime to make testing quicker.
 See below for details.